ykai16/Lollipop/README.md

 ## Making *De Novo* Predictions

 Lollipop employs a random forest classifier to distinguish positive from negative loops.
-The classifier trained from the three cell-lines (in `.pkl` format) and the *de novo* predictions made by each classicier are available in `denovo_predictions`.
+The classifier trained from three cell-lines (in `.pkl` format) and the *de novo* predictions made by each classicier are available in `denovo_predictions`.
 The format of predicted loops is:

 | chrom   |      start1      |  start2 |     probability      |    yes\_or_no      |
 |----------|:-------------:|------:|:-------------:|:-------------:|

 Predicted loops that can be visualized in genome browsers, including UCSC genome browser, IGV and Washington U genome browser, are also available in the same folder.

-You can also apply the trained models to make *de novo* predictions in a cell-type of interest by running `make_denovo_predictions.py`.
+One can also apply the trained models to make *de novo* predictions in a cell-type of interest by running `make_denovo_predictions.py`.

 Usage: